What is the Change Failure Rate in DORA metrics?

-CFR, or Change Failure Rate metric measures the frequency at which newly deployed changes lead to failures, glitches, or unexpected outcomes in the IT environment.
-It reflects the stability and reliability of the entire software development and deployment lifecycle.
+CFR, or Change Failure Rate, measures the frequency at which newly deployed changes lead to failures, defects after production, glitches, or unexpected outcomes in the IT environment.
+It reflects the quality, stability, and reliability of the entire software development and deployment lifecycle.
 By tracking CFR, teams can identify bottlenecks, flaws, or vulnerabilities in their processes, tools, or infrastructure that can negatively impact the quality, speed, and cost of software delivery.
+Monitoring CFR over time helps organizations make informed decisions about when it’s safe to release more often or when to hold back, and provides concrete data on deployment quality, motivating teams to improve testing and code robustness.
+Organizations can gain valuable insights by monitoring and analyzing their team’s change failure rate, supporting both immediate projects and long-term value stream management.
+Continuous delivery practices play a key role in reducing change failure rates and improving deployment confidence, aligning with Agile principles to deliver valuable software early and frequently.

 Change failure rate measures software development reliability and efficiency.
 It’s related to team capacity, code complexity, and process efficiency, impacting speed and quality.
 Change Failure Rate calculation is done by following these steps: